chmike/CxxUrl/README.md

          "query(<key(q) val(some search key)> <key(fast) val()>)}");
   ```

-## Implementation detail
+### Implementation detail

 The `Url` object uses lazy URL parsing and building.
 When a URL as string is
 assigned to the object, it is not immediatly parsed.
 It can then be assigned or
 moved to another `Url` object efficiently.
 The URL is parsed only when needed,
-which is before one the fields is accessed or set, or when the object is output.
+which is before one of the fields is accessed or set, or when the object is
+output.

 The URL is built only when the `str()` method is called or when the `Url` object
 is output.